pmillart/virtual-partner-bootcamp/Teams Developer/Day3/Exercise 02.md

 # Keep In Touch App Challenge Guide

-## Challenge 2: Extend the Icebreaker App
+## Challenge 2: Extend the Icebreaker App by adding skills

 In this challenge, you will add some skills to the two users that you interacted with in the Icebreaker app.
 In an incognito or InPrivate browser session visit
 <br>